- Home

 Can workers protect their hearing and stay alert to workplace hazards?
 Yes, they can, with the proper hearing protection equipment, safety training, and situational awareness.

 Pilots, soldiers, and police officers know how important situational awareness is to their survival on the job.
-But from a general health and safety perspective, it has a more universal application One Occupational Safety online piece describes it this way:
+But from a general health and safety perspective, it has a more universal application one occupational safety online piece describes it this way:

 "Situational awareness means being aware of the surrounding conditions in your immediate work area and recognizing and dealing with unsafe work conditions before they become an issue…"